Canadian Council of the Blind (CCB)

 1240 Shopper’s Row, Campbell River V9W 2C8

-Albert Ruel will demonstrate the Be My Eyes app for smart phones and tablets, as well as the Aira Smart Glasses for smart Pphones.
+Albert Ruel will demonstrate the Be My Eyes app for smart phones and tablets, as well as the Aira Smart Glasses for smart Phones.
 These two apps provide sighted people at the other end of your device’s camera to guide and assist you in daily tasks and activities.
 In the case of Be My Eyes, the assistant is a volunteer, and Aira Agents are paid trained staff who provide the help and guidance the user might request.

-We will follow-up with any access to information questions people have that are related to talking books ETC. Of course, we will also chat about any other assistive technology participants might bring up.
+The Duncan FIRL Branch has given GTT a shopping bag full of used audio books on CD they’ve taken off their shelves that we’re to distribute to anyone who wants them.
+Come out to see if any of these books are on your reading list and we’ll be happy to donate them to you.
+Also, we will follow-up with any access to information questions people have that are related to talking books ETC. Of course, we will also chat about any other assistive technology participants might bring up.
 Tell us about the things you’ve discovered, or the issues you’re having with access to daily living and/or reading needs.

 For more information:

 Kelvin Adams @ 250-895-9835 or Albert Ruel at 250-240-2343

 The CCB was founded in 1944 by a coalition of blind war veterans, schools of the blind and local chapters to create a national self-governing organization.
 The CCB was incorporated by Letters Patent on May 10, 1950 and is a registered charity under the provisions of the Income Tax Act (Canada).

 The purpose of the CCB is to give people with vision loss a distinctive and unique perspective before governments.
 CCB deals with the ongoing effects of vision loss by encouraging active living and rehabilitation through peer support and social and recreational activities.